 - How to make a commitment to a simple daily mindfulness ritual that will revolutionise your positivity.

-- Mental health requires that every individual has a voice and is listened to; how to create safe listening systems for all children and adults.
+- Mental health requires that every individual has a voice and that good, effective listening is within the culture; how to create safe listening systems for all children and adults.

-- Self-esteem is a core concept in understanding wellbeing and what motivates us – delegates will see how to build it in ourselves and others.
+- Self-esteem is a core concept in understanding wellbeing.
+This is what motivates us – delegates will see how to build it in ourselves and others.

 - Laughter Fun and Spontaneity – How can we nurture healing qualities in ourselves so that we become more resilient?

-“In outstanding schools, leaders and governors have created a culture that enables pupils and staff to excel.
+“… and governors have created a culture that enables pupils and staff to excel.
 They are committed unwaveringly to setting high expectations for the conduct of pupils and staff.
 Relationships between staff and pupils are exemplary.”
-(Ofsted 2016 School Inspection Framework)

-“In outstanding schools, staff reflect on and debate the way they teach.
+“… and staff reflect on and debate the way they teach.
 They feel deeply involved in their own professional development.
 Leaders have created a climate in which teachers are motivated and trusted to take risks and innovate in ways that are right for their pupils.”
-(Ofsted 2016 School Inspection Framework)

-“In outstanding schools leaders and governors have a deep, accurate understanding of the school’s effectiveness informed by the views of pupils, parents and staff.
+“… governors have a deep, accurate understanding of the school’s effectiveness informed by the views of pupils, parents and staff.
 They use this to keep the school improving by focusing on the impact of their actions in key areas.”
-(Ofsted 2016 School Inspection Framework)

-“In outstanding schools leaders promote equality of opportunity and diversity exceptionally well, for pupils and staff, so that the ethos and culture of the whole school prevents any form of direct or indirect discriminatory behaviour.
+“… promote equality of opportunity and diversity exceptionally well, for pupils and staff, so that the ethos and culture of the whole school prevents any form of direct or indirect discriminatory behaviour.
 Leaders, staff and pupils do not tolerate prejudiced behaviour.”
-(Ofsted 2016 School Inspection Framework)

 Read A Testimonial From A Delegate After Staff Wellbeing Training